SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

    :width: 300px
    :align: center

 ClimateStudio uses a `progressive path-tracing`_ version of the Radiance raytracer to simulate illuminance distributions.
-While a simulation is in progress, new iterations are added to the simulation results until the user-specified number of passes has been reached.
+While a simulation is in progress, traced light paths accumulate until the user-specified number of passes has been reached.
 Details on the simulation settings can be found in the `Path-tracing Settings Subpanel.`_

 .. _progressive path-tracing: https://www.solemma.com/Speed.html